deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 author: Deep Gandhi
 ---

 > The following article is an overview of my understanding of the [Lesson 2: Bias & Fairness](https://ethics.fast.ai/syllabus/#lesson-2-bias--fairness) taught by [Rachel Thomas](https://rachel.fast.ai).
-It also represents my notes for the course and also an attempt at a blog post series to increase awareness about various concepts in fairness and ethics.
+It also represents my notes for the course and is also an attempt at a blog post series to increase awareness about various concepts in fairness and ethics.

 ## Fairness and Bias

 Fairness has been talked about since a long time in the field of Computer Science or any other policy related fields where third party decisions influence the lives of other people.
 However, it has always been the case that fairness has always been described broadly as being impartial to people and in a real world scenario, such a vague definition wouldn't yield much results.
-Bias is a term which has always been used in juxtaposed with fairness.
+Bias is a term which is often used in juxtaposition with fairness.
 So it would be wise to understand bias first and then move on to fairness.

 ## Applications & Biases